bringauto/packager/doc/UseCaseScenarios.md

 ## Create Sysroot

-When all packages are build and stored as part of `--output-dir` directory the sysroot can be created.
+When all Packages are build and stored as part of `--output-dir` directory the sysroot can be created.

 The packager takes all archives for a given Image name and Architecture and unzip them into the specified directory.

 TODO: Does it preserve UNIX permissions?

 **Command**

-Creates sysroot from packages in Git Lfs for `debian` image in `new_sysroot/` directory.
+Creates sysroot from Packages in Package Repository for `debian` image in `new_sysroot/` directory.

 ```bash
 packager create-sysroot